What is Dry Socket

 - Temporary dressing and cleaning of the infected socket

-- Warm water and salt gaggle six times in a day for five to seven days
+- Warm water and salt gaggle six times a day for five to seven days

 - Strong antibiotics and analgesic